onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

+I tried reading Marx and it was boring & outdated as hell!
+I prefer to read about complexity science

 We need to give an offramp - a redemption arc to those that have wrong us - otherwise they will cling to power.
 If a better system is inevitable - why prolong it by fighting and punishing.
 Tit for tat with forgiveness beats tit for tat in a repeated prisoners dilemma.
 The greatest jubilee should not be a debt jubilee but a moral one - start opening your books and you will be forgiven everything, but only if you go all the way and migrate completely to transparency and openness within a specific timeframe.
-From this point onward - align or fade into itrelevance if the new economy is inevitable - retribution will only slow its manifestation as it adds friction and tension
+From this point onward - align or fade into itrelevance if the new economy is inevitable - retribution will only slow its manifestation as it adds friction and tension Revenge is stupid - strategic forgiveness is smart - in regards to past misalignment

 The current host-centric internet architecture together with our property system are a crime against complexification itself